As a responsibly armed American, you already know how challenging it can be to stay up to date on gun laws.

 West Virginia gun owners, you’re in luck.
 We’ve gathered some of the most frequently asked firearms questions in your state.
 Read on for answers to some of the top questions regarding West Virginia gun laws.
 (Not from West Virginia?
 Check the Legal & Second Amendment tab for your state.)

 Can You Carry a Gun Without a Permit in West Virginia?

 Yes.
 West Virginia is a constitutional carry state.
-Open carry is legal, with no requirement to have a license to carry a firearm, provided the person is a U.S. citizen or legal resident of the U.S. A carrier must be at least 18 years old and legally entitled to have a firearm under state and federal law.
-To concealed carry without a license, a person must be a U.S. citizen or legal resident of the U.S. and at least 21 years old.
-He or she must be legally entitled to have a firearm under state and federal law.
+Open carry is legal, without a license, for anyone at least 18 years old that is legally entitled to have a firearm under state and federal law.
+To concealed carry without a license, a person must be a U.S. citizen or legal resident of the U.S. and at least 21 years old who is legally entitled to have a firearm under state and federal law.
 If an 18- to 20-year-old wishes to concealed carry, he or she would require a Provisional Concealed Handgun License (CHL).

 Do Guns Have to Be Registered in West Virginia?
 Is There a Waiting Period to Buy a Gun in West Virginia?

 No. There is no firearms registration requirement in West Virginia.
 In addition, there is no mandated waiting period prior to the purchase of a firearm.

 Can You Carry a Loaded Gun in Your Car in West Virginia?

 Yes.
 Loaded firearms can be carried concealed in vehicles by anyone who is at least 21 years old (18 years old for members of the United States Armed Forces, Reserve or National Guard) and legally entitled to have a firearm under state and federal law.
 No concealed carry permit is required.

 Are Brass Knuckles Legal in West Virginia?